 But there is another critical difference between Arabica and Robusta that most people don’t know.
 Robusta has ten times higher genetic variations than Arabica.

 Now, let’s look at why most coffee lovers prefer Arabica.
+Click here to learn how to choose good coffee beans.

 Caffeine and Taste